President of Turkmenistan: Requirements for presidents, removal from office, and succession

-Should the president be removed from office as well as the in event of death or resignation, the chairman of the Assembly is legally appointed as acting president, with elections being held no later than 60 days after the fact.
+Should the president be removed from office as well as in the event of death or resignation, the chairman of the Assembly is legally appointed as acting president, with elections being held no later than 60 days after the fact.
 This has never taken place; in 2006, when Turkmenistan's only presidential vacancy occurred due to Nyýazow's death in office, the State Security Council of Turkmenistan transferred the right to act as President to the first deputy chairman of the Cabinet of Ministers on an ad-hoc basis.
 The requirement that an acting president does not have the right to run for president was also dropped.

 Residence

 The Oguzkhan Presidential Palace is the principal residence/workplace of the president, located on Independence Square in Ashgabat.
 The various halls of the palace are used to receive foreign leaders and sign presidential decrees.
 Former President Saparmyrat Nyýazow owned a private residence in an official residence in Arshabil, a town 28 kilometres outside of Ashgabat.